Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-namespace/README.md

 `read-only (1)`

+Check first whether the namespace is the receiving end of a replication.
+A namespace that is replicated as a whole is held read-only there, which `huawei-pacific-replicationpair` shows as a pair whose local resource is the namespace itself rather than a dtree inside it.
+On a disaster recovery cluster that is the intended state, and the service belongs on `--read-only-severity=ok`.

-An appliance also sets a namespace read-only on its own when it protects data it can no longer safely write, so this is worth checking rather than acknowledging.
-Compare it against the storage pool: a write-protected pool makes its namespaces read-only.
-Where the read-only state is intended and permanent, set `--read-only-severity=ok` on that service, or exclude the namespace with `--ignore`, so the alert does not become noise everyone learns to skip.
+Where replication does not explain it, compare against the storage pool: a write-protected pool makes its namespaces read-only, and then the pool is the thing to fix (`huawei-pacific-storagepool` reports that separately).
+An appliance also sets a namespace read-only on its own when it protects data it can no longer safely write, so this is worth checking rather than acknowledging away.

 ### The used space does not match what the storage pool reports